docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 - **Consistent Modification**: It simplifies the process of modifying component-related details to customize the Page, resolve issues, or perform global search and replace operation.

-- **Easy Replication**: It allows users to effortlessly replicate the entire Page, including its design and functionality, by copying and pasting it into another web form's text editor.
+- **Easy Replication**: It allows users to effortlessly replicate the entire Page, including its design and functionality, by copying and pasting it into another Page's text editor.

 :::tip Notably:
 This process ensures the seamless replication of even local qodlysources and locally defined CSS classes, guaranteeing a consistent visual style and behavior across the target Page.